This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Located in a pre-war building in Brickfields, one of the oldest settlements of Kuala Lumpur and is home to many religious structures of different denominations.

 The Gardens Mall.
-A 8-level mall with many designer boutique stores and food venues.
+An 8-level mall with many designer boutique stores and food venues.

 KL Railway Station.
 The oldest railway station of Kuala Lumpur, used to be the main train station of this city but now it’s quite empty with only one KTM line.
 Nice architecture both inside and outside.

 National Mosque of Malaysia.
 Covering 13 acres, it can hold about 50,000 people.
 It was built in 1965.
-The main features are a 73m-high minaret, star shaped dome with 18 points – they represent the countries 13 states and the five pillars of Islam, beautiful gardens and fountains, Heroes’ Mausoleum.
+The main features are a 73m-high minaret, the star-shaped dome with 18 points – they represent the country’s 13 states and the five pillars of Islam, beautiful gardens and fountains, and Heroes’ Mausoleum.

 National Planetarium.
 Not open since July 2022.